kartik-venugopal/aural-player/README.md

 ![App demo](/Documentation/Demos/mainDemo.gif?raw=true "App demo")

-### Update (June 15, 2021)
+### Update (June 16, 2021)

-**Support for M1 machines coming soon !**
+**M1 machines are now supported !**

-I have finally figured out how to build universal FFmpeg binaries and have resolved other issues relevant to arm64 (M1) builds.
-I should be able to put out a working release pretty soon.
-Stay tuned !
+[Version 3.0.0](https://github.com/maculateConception/aural-player/releases/tag/3.0.0) released, with support for M1 machines.
+I am asking for feedback from M1 Mac users to let me know if it works, since I do not have access to M1 hardware.
+Thanks !

 ## Table of Contents
   * [Overview](#overview)